Ultrasound scans use high frequency sound waves to create a picture of a part of the body. They can show up changes, including abnormal growths.

 The ultrasound scanner has a microphone that gives off sound waves.
 The sound waves bounce off the organs inside your body and a microphone picks them up.
 The microphone links to a computer that turns the sound waves into a picture.

-You usually have them in the hospital x-ray department.
+You usually have an ultrasound in the hospital x-ray department.

 To test for testicular cancer, you have an ultrasound scan of both testicles and your scrotum.